3 Days in Amsterdam (with Kids!)

 From there, we walked through the Leidseplein to Wok to Walk (a surprisingly tasty Asian stir fry chain) and grabbed some lunch.
 We meandered through the Begijnhof, which is an old gated community that houses the oldest house in Amsterdam (#34).
 It was so pretty and serene, and a nice break from the hubbub earlier in the day.

 We wandered over to the Spui, a square right in the middle of the city, and through the Bloemenmarkt, Amsterdam’s floating flower market.
 It was so beautiful!
-We picked up some seeds to plant back home (which we…still have sitting in a drawer 3.5 years later).
+We picked up some seeds to plant back home.

 From there, we walked over to the Royal Palace and Dam Square.
 While everyone else got gelato, I darted into the H&M near there to pick up underwear and a few articles of clothing for all of us, as the airline had lost our luggage (are you getting a sense of just how much I dislike Alitalia?).
 After that, we split up from the Bradshaws and walked briefly into the Red Light district (which, fortunately, was very tame at 4 in the afternoon) to see Oude Kerk, the oldest church in Amsterdam, and Singel 7, the narrowest house.